kaustav202/JS-DOM-Snippets/README.md

 ## Introduction 📜
 </br>

-Quick Start to JS for beginners .
-Get up to speed with DOM manipulation using JS through the scripts and snippets on this repository.
+<b> Quick Start to JS for beginners .
+Get up to speed with DOM manipulation using JS through the scripts and snippets on this repository. </b>

  </br>
  </br>